Gautier404/gautier404.github.io/README.md

 Working on gallery component while on the airplane

 12/19/2021
 Finished The Cyanotype writup.
 Uploading pictures to the 3D printing page.
 In the future I want to improve the gallery to have download links to the step or solidworks files.
+Started writing the Actuator page and wow I have a lot to write about.

+12/29/2021
+Polished up some things on the cyanotype page and wrote the kareoketron 9000 page.
+I want to update the website with my changes so I've commented out the incomplete actuator portion.